NCGRT PhD Domestic Research Opportunities – Expressions of Interest

 4. Your academic transcripts.

-The closing date for Expressions of Interest has been extended to Thursday 1st September.
+The closing date for Expressions of Interest is COB Friday 4th August 2017.
 Shortlisted candidates will then be invited to proceed with a formal application to the partner university.
-All prospective PhD applicants who are approved for candidature must meet the eligibility requirements to apply for an Australian Postgraduate Award, or an equivalent at their nominated home university.
+All prospective PhD applicants who are approved for candidature must meet the eligibility requirements to apply for an RTP Scholarship, or an equivalent at their nominated home university.
 Those students will apply for those awards.
-Details of the APA process, and current stipend value, can be found by clicking here.
-Generous top-up scholarships may be available for suitable projects/students and will be negotiated with successful APA recipients.
+Details of the RTP process, and current stipend value, can be found by clicking here.
+Generous top-up scholarships may be available for suitable projects/students and will be negotiated with successful RTP recipients.